 Nicole: Good question!
 I find it’s often helpful to start with what cry-it-out is NOT, in my opinion:

 - Cry it out is not a replacement for feeding when baby cannot comfortably sleep all night without food.

 - Cry it out is not meant to be used when baby is hungry, wet, very sick, in pain, etc.

 - Cry it out does not mean putting your baby into a room, closing the door and ignoring baby forever and ever.

 - Cry it out is not a replacement to parenting when baby needs it.

 So, what is cry-it-out?
-Cry it out is a sleep training method to correct sleep associations that are preventing your baby from getting consolidated, restful, and adequate sleep.
+Cry it out is a sleep training method to change sleep associations which are likely preventing your baby from getting consolidated, restful, and adequate sleep.
 I would also add that cry it out is setting limits on what you will and won’t allow your baby to do (at nap time, all night, etc.).

 2. I’ve heard of something called ‘controlled crying’, or ‘Ferberizing’.
 Is that the same as cry it out?

 Nicole: Well, some would say yes.
 But I don’t agree.
-In my experience, when people think of “Cry It Out”, they think of not going back in the room once they put their baby down for sleep at night and letting them cry from that point on.
+In my 15+ years of experience, when people think of “Cry It Out”, they think of not going back in the room once they put their baby down for sleep at night and letting them cry from that point on.
 Controlled crying is different – with controlled crying, you go in at intervals to check on your baby and you may put a time limit on how long your baby cries in total.

 Some people think of Cry It Out as not even going in to feed or change a diaper while others recognize that they are not looking for a 12-hour straight sleeper or baby sleeping through the night, necessarily, they just don’t want to go in there every 1-2 hours to replace a pacifier, breast-feed, bottle-feed, or rock their baby back to sleep all night.